KesKru/portfolio-app-1/spec/spec-app-1.md

-# Portfolio-app-spec
+# App-1-spec

 A short overview of Functional, Design and Technical specifications for this app.
-This is a full stack Yelp style application, with simplified functionality,- to demonstrate working knowledge of EJS-jQuery-Bootstrap + Node-Express-MongoDB technology stack.

 ## Functional spec: